sanskrit/raw_etexts_english/blogs/manasataramgini/2010-03-06_the-epic-on-stone.md

 +++
-title = "The epic onxa0stone"
+title = "The epic on stone"

 +++
 While historians of certain brands have often disregarded epics as a